stevo-k/AudioAnalyzer/README.md

 # AudioAnalyzer

 This tool is meant to be used in front of your audio visualizer or just to display audio data in a graph.
-- It 'adjusts' the output of the FFT and matches it to the behavior of the human ear (by using a log frequency and amplitude axis)
+- It 'adjusts' the output of the FFT and matches it to the behavior of the human ear (by using a logaritmic frequency and amplitude axis)
 - The data points along the frequency axis are reduced to e.g. 1/12 points per octave resultung in 60 points for 5 octaves instead of e.g. 16384 points when using the FFT data directly.
 This is called an 1/x octave smoothing.
 While there are other ways to recue the point count I've chosen this path because it allows me to define the start- and stop- frequency exactly for every octave band in order to get comparable results to other octave analyzers.
 - When working with an FFT you usually need to decide between a good refresh rate or a good frequency resolution which is required for low frequencies.
 Using a 16384 point FFT takes 4 times longer to sample compared to a 4096 FFT, but it results in a frequency resolution which is also better by the factor 4.
 What I've added in this patch is a 3-step adaptive FFT where you can combine the strength of the shorter and longer FFT windows.
 - You can chosse between an pure 1/x-octave smoothing, a pure adaptive FFT (which has a smoothing effect as well depending on your settings) or the combination as its used in 'octave_band_analizer_adaptive'